 GPR55 (G Protein-Coupled Receptor 55) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
 An important paralog of this gene is GPR35.

 UniProtKB/Swiss-Prot for GPR55 Gene

 May be involved in hyperalgesia associated with inflammatory and neuropathic pain (By similarity).
 Receptor for L-alpha-lysophosphatidylinositol (LPI).
 LPI induces Ca(2+) release from intracellular stores via the heterotrimeric G protein GNA13 and RHOA.
 Putative cannabinoid receptor.
 May play a role in bone physiology by regulating osteoclast number and function.